charlie-vf/the-hobbit-game/README.md

 *As a frequent user, I want to see if I can finish the game with no negative traits or game overs*
     - With solid knowledge on the game, the User can be confident in their ability to aim for a perfect run

+## **Future Implementations**

+- os.system('clear') only applicable to Gitpod bash - will research further if there is a similar method for clearing the deployed terminal

+- Imagery and further styling to be added to enhance UX

+- Option to end game at any stage, improving UX

 ## **Deployment**

 This project was deployed using Heroku.